 1 hour = author talk + Q&A

-Christopher Richardson is the author of Empire of the Waves: Voyage of the Moon Child, an epic maritime fantasy from Penguin Random House Australia, published in July 2015.
+Christopher Richardson is the author of Empire of the Waves: Voyage of the Moon Child, an epic maritime fantasy from Penguin Australia.

 In a special workshop at your school or library, Christopher will discuss how he created the world of Empire of the Waves.
 Explaining the role of research in the evolution of the fantastic, Christopher will explore the influence of history and culture on his novel’s cast of heroes, villains, giants, pirates and sea monsters.
 Christopher will describe the novel’s journey from idea to publication, and recount how he began writing as a child with a heart full of stories.

-After a brief Q&A Christopher will then invite students to add to the tapestry of his world.
-Students will workshop their ideas as a year group, or in small groups, to create their own fearsome pirate clans.
+After a Q&A Christopher will then invite students to add to the tapestry of created worlds.
+Students will workshop their ideas as a year group, or in small groups, to create their own characters and places.
 At the conclusion of the workshop the students will introduce these creations to their peers, either through a brief dramatic presentation, musical performance, reading or illustration.